-Taiwan is getting serious on taxing the digital economy.
-Details in the country’s new digital Value Added Tax (VAT) legislation includes the possible loss of a license for non-compliant foreign businesses.
+Taiwan’s tax on the digital economy is now a reality.
+The Taiwan Tax Administration is also getting serious on enforcement with details in the country’s new digital Value Added Tax (VAT) legislation including the possible loss of a license for non-compliant foreign businesses.

-The rules mean foreign businesses supplying digital services (e.g. video gaming, streaming, image downloads, etc) will have to register for VAT in Taiwan, file VAT returns, and pay VAT to the Taiwan Tax Administration.
+The rules mean foreign businesses that supply digital services (e.g. video gaming, streaming, image downloads, etc) to Taiwan residents will have to register for VAT in Taiwan, file VAT returns, and pay VAT to the Taiwan Tax Administration.

-From May 1 the taxation of digital services supplied by a foreign-based business to a consumer based in Taiwan changes.
-From this date on it is the responsibility of the business to comply with the new rules.
+On May 1 the taxation of digital services supplied by a foreign-based business to a consumer based in Taiwan changed.
+It is now the responsibility of the digital service supplier to collect and remit VAT so as to comply with the new rules.
 Non-compliance, as revealed recently, is not an option.

 International trend of digital taxation